What Is Chemical Evolution?

 Many species have smooth-edged leaves.
 English Holly, however, is covered in spikes that protect the plant from deadly predators.
 How did these weapons first evolve?
 When a holly plant reproduces, its offspring often show a random variation.
 They are slightly different from their parents and slightly different from each other.

 In a forest filled with grazing animals, individual plants that are harder to eat than their siblings are more likely to grow up and have children.
-By being difficult to survive, nature selects who gets to reproduce and pass on their new traits and who does not.
-In this case, mutations that caused these leaves’ vanes to extend past their edges gave a brand new weapon!
+By being challenging to survive, nature selects who gets to reproduce and pass on their new traits and who does not.
+In this case, mutations that caused these leaves’ vanes to extend past their edges gave a new weapon!

 The discovery of biological evolution was an incredible breakthrough in science.
 It explained how new complex traits and abilities develop naturally in living things.
 The problem is Biological Evolution depends on reproduction to work.
 Reproduction, however, is a highly complex process in itself.
 This begs the question: How did reproduction first evolve?